 Can I Bring a Lawsuit After Being Rear-Ended?

-In Michigan, we have no-fault automobile laws.
-This means that if you were in an accident and you need to have your medical bills and lost wages paid, your own insurance company will be responsible for these benefits.
+In Michigan, we have no-fault automobile insurance.
+This means that if you were in an accident and you need to have your medical bills and lost wages paid, your own insurance company will be responsible for these benefits regardless of who is at fault for the accident.
 However, if you suffered a serious impairment of a body function as a result of the accident you can sue the at fault driver for your pain and suffering.
-Because Michigan No-Fault laws are complicated and detailed, it is best to consult with an experienced Michigan automobile accident attorney to determine your rights after an accident.
+Because Michigan No-Fault laws are complicated and detailed, it is best to consult with an experienced attorney.

 Call the Clark Law Office today for a free consultation regarding your automobile accident.
 The lawyers at the Clark Law Office have over 30 years of experience dealing with rear-end accidents in Michigan.
 We understand that clients who have suffered injuries as a result of these accidents can have their lives changed permanently, and deserve to have their best interests preserved and looked after.